Skip to content

 These parameters correspond to v3.1.2-Essential.

-Linux build: `Build/linux/build.sh --native --static --release --enable-lto --enable-pgo`; note the available patches; clang recommended over gcc.
+Linux build: apply patches if available, and build with `Build/linux/build.sh --native --static --release --enable-lto --enable-pgo` with clang highly recommended over gcc.

 You should not regrain before sending to SVT-AV1.